High Tolerance to Drugs or Alcohol

 - Craving alcohol

-- Letting work and family obligations fall to the wayside
+- Letting work and family obligations fall by the wayside

-- Continuing to drink despite the physical, mental, social, and interpersonal problems doing so causes
+- Continuing to drink, despite the physical, mental, social, and interpersonal problems it causes

 - Drinking and driving

 - Developing a high tolerance to alcohol, so you have to drink more to feel drunk

 - Experiencing withdrawal symptoms when you try to quit drinking

 Ways to “Reset” Your Tolerance to Drugs or Alcohol

 You can reset your tolerance to drugs and alcohol by cutting back or eliminating your intake.
 Consuming less over time will lower your tolerance.

 Cutting it out completely will also do the same.
 If you develop withdrawal symptoms, seek professional treatment.
 It’s unsafe to cut out drugs and alcohol cold turkey.
 A professional can help you safely navigate the road to recovery.

 If you or someone you know is struggling with drug or alcohol use, contact your healthcare provider for medical advice.